The Kabul Assignment

 The second night, there were fewer people.

 The smoke from the cooking fires was thicker.
 The haze caught the streetlights and diffused them into soft, useless orbs of illumination.
-Perfect.

 I turned to check behind me.
 No one close.
-The nearest group was perhaps twenty meters back, barely visible through the plume of illuminated smoke.
+The nearest group was perhaps twenty metres back, barely visible through the plume of illuminated smoke.
 I could barely see them.
 I doubted they could see me.

 I kept walking, maintaining the same pace.
 Just another man heading home after a long day.